Welcome

 Movie/Blu-Ray Review: Ninja III: The Domination

-Ninja III is the third in the trilogy of ninja movies put out in the 1980s by the Cannon Group/ Golan Globus production company starring real-life ninjutsu practitioner Sho Kosugi.
+Ninja III: The Domination is a 1984 martial arts action film starring Sho Kosugi, Lucinda Dickey, and Jordan Bennett.
+It is the third film in the trilogy of ninja movies released in the 1980s by the Cannon Group/ Golan Globus production company, starring real-life ninjutsu practitioner Sho Kosugi.
 Interestingly enough, this was the same production group that would try, and astonishingly fail to produce Superman IV a few years after this was made The "ninja trilogy" is only called a trilogy because there were three movies, Enter The Ninja, Revenge of the Ninja, and Ninja III, but they are not a trilogy in the way people typically think of.
 The plotlines are not connected in any way, and Kosugi plays different characters in each one.

-Ninja III starts out with a major action sequence in which an evil ninja assassinates some high-ranking and seemingly well-protected individual on a golf course.
+Ninja III begins with a major action sequence in which an evil ninja assassinates some high-ranking and seemingly well-protected individual on a golf course.
 The ninja ends up being chased by and shot multiple times by an entire police force.
-As he escapes he transfers his essence to a telephone company worker, played by Lucinda Dickey, and she then proceeds to take revenge on all of the cops.
-Kosugi enters the picture about a third of the way into the movie as the good ninja trying to stop her.
+As he escapes, he transfers his essence to a telephone company worker named Christine, played by Lucinda Dickey, and she then proceeds to take revenge on all of the cops.
+Kosugi enters the picture about a third of the way into the movie as the good ninja trying to stop her and free her of the evil ninja's spirit.

 You definitely have to suspend your disbelief when watching the movie and accept that it is not an award winner.
 It is definitely a B-Level movie, and is, as many 1980s B movies are, very cheesy.
 It does not really try to be more than it is, and at right around an hour and a half, is not too long.
 But, as an action movie, it holds up fairly well, as long as you accept it for what it is.